teamblinto/4ami/DOCKER_SETUP.md

-# Docker Setup for 4ami Next.js
+# 🐳 Docker Setup for 4AMI Next.js Application

-# Build the Docker image with tag '4ami'
+Simple Docker setup for the 4AMI application.

-docker build -t 4ami .
+## 📋 Prerequisites

-# Run the container and map port 3000
+- Docker installed on your system
-docker run -p 3000:3000 4ami
+- Node.js 22.17.
 Application

 This document provides comprehensive instructions for Dockerizing your Next.js application for both development and production environments.